MoeraOrg/moeraorg.github.io/overview/permissions.md

 groups he is included in.
 With this information, he can predict what operations he may be allowed to perform.

-Public operations (like viewing public posts) are allowed to any user without authentication.
+Public operations (like viewing public posts) are allowed for any user without authentication.
 There is no way to deny a public operation for anybody.